UfukAldanmaz/photo-gallery/README.md

  My assignment for Kodluyoruz Frontend Bootcamp.

- * Users can search, edit a card which consists of an image and a title via a modal, remove a card.
+ * Users can search, edit a card which consists of an image and a title via a modal, remove a card or add a new card.

  Live site: https://ufukaldanmaz.github.io/photo-gallery/